Electrical engineers design, develop and maintain electrical systems and equipment - from small electronic devices to large power grids

-As an electrical engineer, you'll design, develop and maintain electrical systems and components to required specifications.
+The electrical systems and components you'll design, develop and maintain as an electrical engineer will be to required specifications.

 You could be involved in projects from the concept and detail of the design, through to implementation, testing and handover.
 You may also work on maintenance programmes.